 How do you pave the way to a successful future?
 A future where the burden of maintaining compliance with mandated regulatory change in multiple markets is greatly reduced, where the issues of scalability and flexibility are removed, and where your ability to address disparate markets and customer needs is a differentiator, not a barrier to success?

-That journey away for existing limitations is based on a number of key themes:
+That journey away from existing limitations is based on a number of key themes:

 - Centralize, consolidate – reduce the number of systems across the organization.
 Take this opportunity to consolidate from different systems in multiple territories to a reduced number of concentrated processing hubs, or single instance if possible.